TL-System/plato/docs/running.md

 source ~/.federated/bin/activate
 ```

-Due to the versioning difference for some Python packages on Compute Canada, some source files may need to be patched.
+Due to the versioning difference for some Python packages on Digital Research Alliance of Canada, some source files may need to be patched.
 Use the following command to patch these files:

 ```shell
 bash ./docs/patches/patch_cc.sh
 ```

 The next step is to install the required Python packages.
 PyTorch should be installed following the advice of its [getting started website](https://pytorch.org/get-started/locally/).
-As for January 2022, Compute Canada provides GPU with CUDA version 11.2, so the command would be:
+As for January 2022, Digital Research Alliance of Canada provides GPU with CUDA version 11.2, so the command would be:

 ```shell
 pip3 install torch==1.10.1+cu113 torchvision==0.11.2+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html